BR-SNIS: Bias Reduced Self-Normalized Importance Sampling: Main results

 With these definitions, the following holds true. \begin{theorem} Assume \Cref{ass:boundedness:weights}.
 Then for every initial distribution $\xijoint$ on $(\Xset^{N + 1}, \Xsigma^{\varotimes (N + 1)})$, bounded measurable function $f$ on $(\Xset, \Xsigma)$ such that $\supnorm{f} \leq 1$, $N \geq 2$, and $(\ki, \ell) \in (\nsets)^2$, \begin{enumerate}[label=(\roman*),nosep,leftmargin=*] \item $\left| \PE_{\xijoint}[\targetkern f(\chunku{X_\ki}{1}{N})] - \target(f) \right| \leq \biasconst (N - 1)^{-1} \driftconstisir^{\ki - 1}$, \item $\PE_{\xijoint}[\{\targetkern f(\chunku{X_\ki}{1}{N}) - \target(f)\}^2] \leq \sum_{i = 0}^2 \mseconst_i (N - 1)^{-1 - i/2}$, \item $\left| \PE_{\xijoint}[\{ \targetkern f(\chunku{X_\ki}{1}{N}) - \target(f) \} \{ \targetkern f(\chunku{X_{\ki + \ell}}{1}{N}) - \target(f) \}] \right| \leq \driftconstisir^{\ell - 1} \sum_{i = 0}^2 \covconst_i (N - 1)^{-(3 - i/2)/2}$, \end{enumerate} where constants are given in \eqref{eq:mixing:rate:time} and \eqref{eq:bias:mse:cov:constants}. \end{theorem} It is worth noting that the bias decreases inversely with the number of candidates and exponentially with the number of iterations (the mixing time of the chain also depends on $N$).
 The MSE is also inversely proportional to the number of candidates $N$.
 In the light of the previous results, it is natural to consider an estimator formed by an average across the IS estimators $(\targetkern f(\chunku{X_k}{1}{N}))_{\ki \in \nset}$ associated with the candidate pools generated at the different {\isir} iterations.
 To mitigate the bias, we remove a ``burn-in'' period whose length $\ki_0$ should be chosen proportional to the mixing time $\TmixN$ of the Markov chain $\sequence{Y}[\ki][\nset]$ (which turns out to coincide with that or the chain $\sequence{\chunku{X}{1}{N}}[k][\nset]$; see \Cref{sec:proofs}).
 This yields the estimator

 of $\target(f)$.
 The total number of samples (generated by the proposal $\proposal$) underlying this estimator is $M = (N - 1) \ki$.
 Importantly, all the importance weights included in the estimators are obtained as a by-product of the {\isir} schedule; thus, it is, for a given budget of simulations (\ie, under the constraint that $(\ki-\ki_0)N$ is constant), possible to compute $\rollingestim[\ki_0][\ki][N][f]$ for different values of $\ki_0$, $\ki$ and $N$ with a negligible computational cost.
 We denote by $\burningloss= (\ki-\ki_0)/\ki$ the ratio of the number of candidate pools used in the estimator to the total number of sampled such pools.
+Note that this type of estimator was already suggested by \cite{Tjelmeland2004UsingAM}, and also appears in \cite{pmlr-v130-schwedes21a}.